globerhofer/HIPAA-policies/source/sections/06-data_management_policy.md

 ## 6.2 Backup Policy and Procedures

-1. Perform daily snapshot backups of all systems that process, store, or transmit ePHI for Datica Customers, including PaaS Customers that utilize the Datica Backup Service.
+1. Perform daily (snapshot / logical or binary dump) backups of all systems that process, store, or transmit ePHI for WayToHealth Customers.
-2. The Datica Ops Team is designated to be in charge of backups.
+2. The WayToHealth DevOps Team is designated to be in charge of backups.
-3. Dev Ops Team members are trained and assigned to complete backups and manage the backup media.
+3. DevOps Team members are trained and assigned to complete backups and manage the backup media.
-4. Document backups
+4. Document backups (automated as supported by the underlying hosting provider)
    * Name of the system
    * Date & time of backup
    * Where backup stored (or to whom it was provided)